Hasosh/spread-of-information/README.md

 - percentage_initial_adopt: the percentage of nodes that will be selected as initial adopters.
 - centrality_measures: the centrality measures that will be used to select the initial adopters.
 - name: the name of the graph that will be used in the results.

-You can change the values of these parameters according to your needs.

 ## Results